mocamircea/sygon-token/README.md

   </table>
   <br/><br>
   Example:<br/>
   If an application A generates a revenue of 100 tokens, then the contributors of the application A get rewarded through a splitter.
 The splitter is created by user U1, with a secondary user U2.
-U2 further adds U3 and U4 to the splitter.
+U2 further adds U3 and U4 (at entries 2 and 3 respectively) in the splitter.
 Split weights (WSplit) are: WSplit(U1)=30, WSplit(U2)=45, WSplit(U3)=35, WSplit(U4)=20.
 Any amount of tokens transferred to their splitter will lead to transfers from <i>addrAliasTarget</i> to split destination addresses in the following amounts: U1=30, U2=31.5, U3=24.5 and U4=14. <br/><br/>
-  In this way, the monetization of the knowledge produced and delivered by the SYGON technology is transparently distributed among all contributors.
-The SynergyCrowds company, as an operational entity of the products, has an absolutely equal position with other contributors in terms of receiving revenues.<br/><br/>
+  In this way, the monetization of the knowledge produced and delivered by the SYGON technology is transparently distributed among contributors only.
+The SynergyCrowds company, as an operational entity of the products, has an absolutely equal position with any other contributors, in terms of receiving revenues.<br/><br/>
-  Any address in a split schema can be changed with a new one by its owner.<br/><br/>
+  Any address in a split schema can be changed with a new one, by its owner.<br/><br/>
   The operating entity can distribute revenues exclusively throught splitters.<br/><br/>
   <b>Configuring a splitter</b><br/><br/>
   The primary contributor can change any destination address and weight in the splitter.
 The secondary contributor can change the address and weight of the 5 managed destinations.<br/>